talkkonnect/talkkonnect/README.md

 * The txtimeout tag is used to limit the length of a single transmission in seconds.
 This tag is useful when used as a repeater between RF and mumble.

 ##### The API Section
-* API section enables the user to granually control which remote control functions are available over http within the network
+* API section enables the user to granually control which remote control functions are available over http within the local network
 * The tag apilisten port defines the port that talkkonnect should listen and respond to remote control http requests
-* To use httpapi you can use your browser to go to the url http://{talkkonnectip}/?command=F1 (Replace {talkkonnectip} with the IP address of your talkkonnect)
-* HTTPAPI commands supported are F1  Channel Up (+), F2  Channel Down (-), F3  Mute/Unmute Speaker, F4  Current Volume Level, F5  Digital Volume Up (+), F6  Digital Volume Down (-),
-F7  List Server Channels, F8  Start Transmitting, F9  Stop Transmitting, F10 List Online Users, F11 Playback/Stop Stream, F12 For GPS Position, Ctrl-E Send Email, Ctrl-L Clear Screen, Ctrl-M Ping Servers, Ctrl-N Connect Next Server, Ctrl-P Panic Simulation, Ctrl-S Scan Channels, Ctrl-X Dump XML Config
+* HTTP API for Channel Up           http://{your-talkkonnect-ipaddress}:8080/?command=channelup
+* HTTP API for Channel Down         http://{your-talkkonnect-ipaddress}:8080/?command=channeldown
+* HTTP API to  Mute/UnMute Toggle   http://{your-talkkonnect-ipaddress}:8080/?command=mute-toggle
+* HTTP API to  Mute Speaker         http://{your-talkkonnect-ipaddress}:8080/?command=mute
+* HTTP API to  Unmute Speaker       http://{your-talkkonnect-ipaddress}:8080/?command=unmute
+* HTTP API for Volume UP            http://{your-talkkonnect-ipaddress}:8080/?command=volumeup
+* HTTP API for Volume Down          http://{your-talkkonnect-ipaddress}:8080/?command=volumedown
+* HTTP API to  Start Transmitting   http://{your-talkkonnect-ipaddress}:8080/?command=starttransmitting
+* HTTP API to  Stop Transmitting    http://{your-talkkonnect-ipaddress}:8080/?command=stoptransmitting
+* HTTP API to  Play/Stop Stream     http://{your-talkkonnect-ipaddress}:8080/?command=stream-toggle
+* HTTP API to  Request GPS Position http://{your-talkkonnect-ipaddress}:8080/?command=gpsposition
+* HTTP API to  Send Email           http://{your-talkkonnect-ipaddress}:8080/?command=sendemail
+* HTTP API for Previous Server      http://{your-talkkonnect-ipaddress}:8080/?command=connpreviousserver
+* HTTP API for Next Server          http://{your-talkkonnect-ipaddress}:8080/?command=connnextserver
+* HTTP API for Request Panic Sim    http://{your-talkkonnect-ipaddress}:8080/?command=panicsimulation
+* HTTP API to  Play Repeater Tone   http://{your-talkkonnect-ipaddress}:8080/?command=playrepeatertone
+* HTTP API to  Set Voice Target 0   http://{your-talkkonnect-ipaddress}:8080/?command=setvoicetarget&id=0
+* HTTP API to  Set Voice Target 1   http://{your-talkkonnect-ipaddress}:8080/?command=setvoicetarget&id=1

 ##### The PrintVariables Section
 * This function is useful for debugging the values read from each section of the config xml file.
 You can control which section is shown.
 This command is tied to the CTRL-X key